When it comes to eCommerce marketing, nothing beats the power of eCommerce Google Ads (Formally known as AdWords campaigns).

-So why are Google Ads so important for eCommerce entrepreneurs?
+So why are Google Ads so important for your eCommerce Business?

 However, so many beginner and expert advertisers alike struggle to make their Google ads perform as they should – which is where we come in!

-Ready to jumpstart your eCommerce traffic and sales with Google Ads?
+Ready to jumpstart your eCommerce traffic and sales by strategically adding Google Ads to your PPC campaign strategy?

 Newbie Google Ads Guide & Tips

-Simply put, Google Ads helps you reach your ideal potential shopper while they are actually looking for exactly what you’re selling.
+Simply put, Google Ads helps you reach your ideal potential shopper for your eCommerce business while they are actively looking for exactly what you’re selling.
 By bidding on keywords or phrases (search terms), your ads are placed on the top, bottom or side of search pages, in YouTube videos and on other niche-relevant content on websites around the web – depending on the type of campaign you have chosen.

 Winning these bids will depend on the relevance of your keywords, ad copy and headlines, and destination URL.
 We will get into that in more detail later, but if you want to know the science behind how Google determines which ads to show, head over to our How Google Works Beginner’s Guide.